gardener/gardener-extension-provider-vsphere/docs/usage-as-operator.md

 ## Supported VM images

-Currently, only CoreOS and Flatcar (CoreOS fork) are supported.
+Currently, only Gardenlinux and Flatcar (CoreOS fork) are supported.
 Virtual Machine Hardware must be version 15 or higher, but images are upgraded automatically if their hardware has an older version.